udayaraj/hello-world/README.md

 Start the docker instance.

 Execute the below commands from command line based on the IDE.
 To make project IDE compatible.
-  For eclipse '''sh $ ./gradlew eclipse'''
+  For eclipse '''sh
+$ ./gradlew eclipse
+'''
   For intellij '''sh $ ./gradlew idea'''

 Build JAR  '''sh $ ./gradlew clean build'''